Why can’t I access my website, cPanel and Webmail?

 Sometimes you find the website hosted with iManila inaccessible and more than that, you are not able to access cPanel and webmail.
 The links http://yourdomain.com/cpanel and http://mail.yourdomain.com/webmail are displaying an error message Server connection timed out.
 What is happening?
-Most likely, your public IP address was blocked by our Firewall.
+Most likely, your public IP address was blocked by the Server Firewall.

 Firewall is a network security device designed to protect networks from unauthorized access, while permitting legitimate communications to pass.
 For obvious security reasons, a Firewall has to be installed in any server.
 A standard practice not just by hosting providers but, by anyone who puts up a service accessible in the cloud.

 Automatic firewall blocks are created for a certain external IP address from which unauthorized access attempts were noticed by the Firewall monitoring program.
 In case of 5 failed login attempts from your IP address, it gets temporarily blocked for 20 minutes.
 If more failed login attempts are detected during this period, the IP gets blocked permanently.
 If the server detects 15 failed login attempts from different IP addresses, this account will be temporarily locked for 10 minutes.

 So, if you find yourself not being able to connect to the website, cPanel and webmail from a certain computer, most likely, you have triggered the Firewall rules.
 Please contact our Support and we will assist you on unblocking your IP address.

 How to identify your IP address?
 A simple Google search of “what is my ip” will give a result of your current public IP address.
 You can also check your IP address from here.

 What can be the reason of the IP being blocked and how to avoid it?

 - Exceeding the number of failed cPanel login attempts